 Cooley Spruce Gall is a brown cone-like growth that looks like a Christmas ornament.
 The growth forms as a result of an infection caused by an insect in the Adelgid family.
 Spruce gall can kill your trees if left untreated.

 Treatment: We use a soil treatment.
 A systemic insecticide is injected through the root system of the tree.
-It’s absorbed by the tree and though it’s canopy, controlling the insect.
+It’s absorbed by the tree and through its canopy, controlling the insect.

 Tree Canker